gitpod-io/gitpod-docs/doc/54_Git.md

 The Git extension supports diffing within Theia.
 Selecting any of the modified files will open a diff viewer.
-Its left-hand side is a read-only editor showing the index state, and the right-hand side is an editor of the working-tree state.
+Its left-hand side is a read-only editor showing the index state, and the right-hand side is an editor for the working-tree state.

 ![](./images/54_Git/git_diff.jpg)